 Grey plover call: Krzysztof Deoniziak, Xeno-Canto

-I’m a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number of us used these awesome coastlines in the winter!
+Grey plovers are amber listed in the UK.
+They are a qualifying feature for the Chichester and Langstone Harbours Special Protection Area – that means, when the site was designated, a nationally significant number used these coastlines in the winter.

 Did you know?